mrspeaker/Omega500/README.md

     });
     new myGame(640, 480);

 Canvas/DOM container:

 The `canvas` property to sets the game canvas: can be a CSS selector to either the canvas element you want to use, or the containing element you want the canvas to be created inside of.
 Defaults to `"body"`.
 If an explicit width or hieght is set on the canvas element this will be used, otherwise it will use the values passed in - or defualt to 400x250.

+### General idea

+Old-school, super-simple architecture: Everything has `tick` and `render(gfx)` methods.
+Each object manages its children and passes these calls on so the entire heirachy receives the messages.
+Everyone gets ticked, then rendered.

+      game
+       |
+   level screen
+       |
+     level
+       |
+player, baddies, map

 ### Entity